 Our reduction framework for non-linear agents allows us to observe not only that the main drivers of good mechanisms are similar for non-linear agents, but also that non-linear utility itself, in many of its forms, is not a main concern that necessitates specialized mechanism designs.
-As an illustration, agents with public budgets and regular valuation distributions are 1-resemblant of linear agents for revenue maximization, which implies, e.g., for m-unit environments of Example 2, that sequential posted pricing guarantees at least $1 - \frac{1}{\sqrt{2\pi m}}$ of the optimal revenue for such non-linear agents, and simultaneous implementation and competition among agents are not salient features for revenue maximization.
-Such conclusions are unlikely to be derived through the classical approach of analyzing the optimal mechanisms since the optimal mechanisms for non-linear agents often depend on the details of the utility structures, and are too complex to admit simple interpretations.
+As an illustration, agents with public budgets and regular valuation distributions are 1-resemblant of linear agents for revenue maximization, which implies that sequential posted pricing guarantees at least $1 - \frac{1}{\sqrt{2\pi m}}$ of the optimal revenue for such non-linear agents, and simultaneous implementation and competition among agents are not salient features for revenue maximization.
+Such conclusions cannot be derived through the classical approach of analyzing the optimal mechanisms since the optimal mechanisms for non-linear agents often depend on the details of the utility structures, and are too complex to admit simple interpretations.